francois-rd/coma/docs/source/tutorials/wake.rst

 ``coma``'s `Template <https://en.wikipedia.org/wiki/Template_method_pattern>`_-based
 design enables its behavior to be easily tweaked, replaced, or extended using `hooks <https://en.wikipedia.org/wiki/Hooking>`_.
-These are covered in great detail :doc:`in their own tutorial <../hooks/intro>`.
+These are covered in great detail :doc:`in their own tutorial <hooks>`.
 In this tutorial, we'll further assume prior knowledge of :ref:`command hooks <command_hooks>`.
 Here, the emphasis is on the difference between *shared* and *command* hooks.

 Any *command* hook that is not explicitly redefined for a particular